bhegazy/bhegazy.github.io/content/aws-security-speciality-certificate/index.md

 ## Conclusion

 And there you have it!
-By following these exta tips, I hope you control your  procrastination temporary, until you achieve the AWS Certified Security - Speciality exam.
+By following these extra tips, I hope you control your procrastination temporarily until you achieve the AWS Certified Security - Specialty exam.
 Remember, the journey might be challenging, but the rewards are worth it.
 So, keep pushing forward and believe in yourself.
 You've got this!

 ---